 Home and auto insurance premiums tend to go up each year.
-The good news is that it is easy to get free quotes, you can often shop for both policies together and take advantage of multi-policy discount.
+The good news is that it is easy to get free quotes.
+You can often shop for both policies together and take advantage of a multi-policy discount.
 Insurance premiums are more negotiable than most people think, and with some work, you can save a lot of money.
-I recently went through this, and saved over $1,000 a year (across 3 cars and 4 properties).
+I recently went through this and saved over $1,000 a year (across three cars and four properties).

 Gather Information Before You Start

 The first step is to gather your information.
 The information you should have readily available is your current insurance declaration page for each of your policy.